Heinrich Adolph Baumhauer

-Heinrich Adolph Baumhauer (26 October 1848, Bonn, Germany - 1 August 1926, Freiburg, Switzerland) was a German chemist and mineralogist.
+Heinrich Adolph Baumhauer (26 October 1848, Bonn, Kingdom of Prussia - 1 August 1926, Freiburg, Switzerland) was a German chemist and mineralogist.

 Baumhauer was the son of lithographer and merchant Mathias Baumhauer (1810–70) and Anna Margaretha Käuffer (variously Kaeuffer, Keuffer, Kaufmann) of Bonn.
 He studied in Bonn from 1866 to 1869 with Friedrich August Kekule von Stradonitz, Hans Heinrich Landolt and Gerhard vom Rath, receiving his doctorate for the dissertation “Die Reduction des Nitrobenzols durch Chlor-und Bromwasserstoff.”
 He spent an additional year studying at Göttingen in 1870.

 In 1871 Baumhauer became a teacher at the Technical University in Frankenberg, Saxony.
 After a short period of teaching at the Handelsschule in Hildesheim in 1872, he became a chemistry teacher from 1873 to 1896 at the agricultural school of Lüdinghausen, Westphalia.
 From 1895 to 1925 he was professor of mineralogy and after 1906/1907 also a professor of inorganic chemistry in Freiburg, Switzerland.
 He was appointed Director of the newly created Department of Mineralogy at the University of Freiburg in 1896, and led the Freiburger Institut für Mineralogie until 1925.

 In 1870 he wrote about the relationship between atomic weights and the properties of elements, and proposed his own periodic system on spirals based on increasing atomic weights.
 He also wrote textbooks on inorganic chemistry (1884), organic chemistry (1885), and mineralogy (1884).
 He was well-known for his book Das Reich der Kristalle ("The Kingdom of Crystals", 1889).

 He evaluated etching figures on crystals and made studies on minerals from dolomite and new minerals.
 The etching method he developed contributed to the understanding of crystalline structures.
 His book Die Resultate der Aetzmethode ("The results of the Aetz method", 1894) was the standard resource on this method until 1927.
 He was the first to introduce the idea of polytypism in minerals.